WHAT'S IN THE FRANCHISE AGREEMENT?

 Finally, remember the basic rule: if you wish to be a franchisor or franchisee you should always take proper legal and other advice.
 Do this before you prepare the agreement (and other documents) if you are the franchisor, and before you sign anything if you wish to be a franchisee.
 You should choose a lawyer experienced in franchising.
 The franchise agreement is the foundation of your business.
 You must be certain that you have a clear understanding of what it means for you before you start to build on it.

-This article was updated in June 2010 and published in Franchise New Zealand magazine Volume 19 Issue 2
+This article was last published in Franchise New Zealand magazine Volume 19 Issue 2

 This material is copyright © Franchise NZ Marketing Limited, Franchise New Zealand ™ magazine and Franchise New Zealand On Line .
 While it may be downloaded for personal use, no part may be reproduced in any form whatsoever without the specific written permission of the publisher.